 An A-B Trust structure is used by married couples who want to reduce taxes on estate.
 This is done by both of them placing their assets into the trust and naming an external person other than their respective spouse as the beneficiary.

 The Special Needs Trust facilitates and preserves the qualification for government disability benefits.
 It shields assets from the government’s view and prevents the need to fully “spend down” to the qualification limit.
-They make sure that an income streams in for specially-abled children whose parents are either deceased or unable to earn any income.
-Ensure a pool of funds to manage enexpected events.
+They make sure that an income streams in for specially abled children whose parents are either deceased or unable to earn any income.
+Ensure a pool of funds to manage unexpected events.

 It is always advisable to choose a professional trustee, as you might require assistance from a care manager to create a Special Needs Trust.